-Gender Unintentional Gender Intentional Gender Transformative • Provides training without considering the time or location to enable women to join Recruits only men as entrepreneurs or provides loans to only male heads of households Engages only male leadership on farm cooperatives • Takes steps to include women in training (adjusts time, invites women, provides childcare etc) Allows women to join entrepreneur and finance initiatives but doesn't adapt criteria to reflect women's different starting points Supports women with initiatives that play into women's traditional roles, e.g. stoves or market gardens • Starts from a gender analysis to understand the differences in women's and men's lives, including those which create social and economic inequity Works with finance institutions to adjust policies and thresholds for women's access to loans Supports women's leadership opportunities being assessed strategically for the purpose of closing the living income gap: (i) cocoa farm size, (ii) cocoa yield, (iii) production costs including inputs for quality improvements, (iv) cocoa farm gate pricing including Living Income Differential (LID), and (v) income diversification including on-and off-farm employment).
+Gender Unintentional Gender Intentional Gender Transformative consideri location t to join Recruits entreprei loans to o of house Engages only male ip on farm Takes steps to include women in training (adjusts time, invites women, provides childcare etc) Allows women to join entrepreneur and finance initiatives but doesn't adapt criteria to reflect women's different starting points Supports women with initiatives that play into women's traditional roles, e.g. stoves or market gardens Starts from a gender analysis to understand the differences in women's and men's lives, including those which create social and economic inequity Works with finance institutions to adjust policies and thresholds for women's access to loans Supports women's leadership opportunities being assessed strategically for the purpose of closing the living income gap: (i) cocoa farm size, (ii) cocoa yield, (iii) production costs including inputs for quality improvements, (iv) cocoa farm gate pricing including Living Income Differential (LID), and (v) income diversification including onand off-farm employment).
 The interventions for each driver depend on the current situation of those drivers and to what extent addressing these drivers can help close the living income gap among different segments and profiles of farmers.